 Source: Integrating Quotes.
 Vanier CÉGEP/College Tutoring and Academic Success Centre.

-4. Avoid over-using quotations in your essay.
+4. Avoid overusing quotations in your essay.
 This can give the impression you have nothing of value to say yourself (not the impression you want to give your professor or T.A.!).
 If only part of a sentence or paragraph is relevant to the point you are making, then try to quote only this part and leave out the rest.
-This may mean adding important details in square brackets, or making sure you give context for the partially-quoted segment!
+This may mean adding important details in square brackets or making sure you give context for the partially quoted segment!
 (There are a multitude of online style guides on how to quote parts of a sentence or paragraph properly.
-Again, see our blog post 5 Can’t-Live-Without Online Essay Writing Resources.)
+Again, see our blog post, 5 Can’t-Live-Without Online Essay Writing Resources.)
 An important note is not to abbreviate quotations to the point of misconstruing the authour’s original meaning!
 This is dishonest and misrepresents others’ opinions or work.
-See this useful link, with more details on when to quote, paraphrase, or summarize a source: Grounds for Argument.
-When to Quote, Paraphrase, or Summarize a Source.

 Remember, we're always here to help.
 If you’d like us to review your next written assignment, be sure to visit our home page to get a free, instant price quote!
 Our editors will thoroughly proofread and/or edit your work to make sure you don’t lose valuable marks to punctuation, grammar, formatting, and other common errors.